 Is affirmative action a way of balancing out inequality?
 Or is it just another form of bias in admissions and hiring practices?
 And where's the line between fostering diversity and lowering standards?
+John and Ken affirmatively welcome Elizabeth Anderson from the University of Michigan, author of The Imperative of Integration.

 Two of the points of affirmative action are to overcome past discrimination and promote diversity.
 Does it entail reverse racism?
 Ken introduces Elizabeth Anderson, professor at the University of Michigan, Ann Arbor.
 Does affirmative action compensate for past wrongs to ethnic groups?
 Anderson does not think that affirmative action can compensate specific individuals since it does not look at personal experiences.
 She sees it as a way of dismantling institutions in society that discriminate, such as “old boy” networks.
 Is integration the same thing as diversity?
 Originally they were used synonymously, but now “diversity” has other meanings attached to it.
 Does it matter if we think in terms of diversity instead of in terms of integration?
 Anderson thinks diversity talk has lead the public astray in higher education.
 One of the legacies of diversity talk is that you cannot limit affirmative action to racial minorities.